pkacp/genetic_algorithm_oe/README.md

 # genetic_algorithm_oe

 Function optimizing with genetic algoritm, can optimize any function in any dimension, can search for minimum and maximum in given range.
+Implemented binary and real chromosomes.

 ## Sample functions:
   * Levy function